War of 1812: Declaration of war

+These disputes were not resolved by the war settlement: the Treaty of Ghent restored peace and territory but did not settle the legal conflict over impressment, neutral trade, or Britain's claimed maritime rights.

 Prime Minister Spencer Perceval was assassinated in London on 11 May and Lord Liverpool came to power.
 He wanted a more practical relationship with the United States.
 On 23 June, he issued a repeal of the Orders in Council, but the United States was unaware of this, as it took three weeks for the news to cross the Atlantic.
 On 28 June 1812, was dispatched from Halifax to New York under a flag of truce.
 She anchored off Sandy Hook on July 9 and left three days later carrying a copy of the declaration of war, British ambassador to the United States Augustus Foster and consul Colonel Thomas Henry Barclay.
 She arrived in Halifax, Nova Scotia eight days later.
 The news of the declaration took even longer to reach London.

 British commander Isaac Brock in Upper Canada received the news much faster.
 He issued a proclamation alerting citizens to the state of war and urging all military personnel "to be vigilant in the discharge of their duty", so as to prevent communication with the enemy and to arrest anyone suspected of helping the Americans.
 He also ordered the British garrison of Fort St. Joseph on Lake Huron to capture the American fort at Mackinac.
 This fort commanded the passage between Lakes Huron and Michigan, which was important to the fur trade.
 The British garrison, aided by fur traders of the North West Company and Sioux, Menominee, Winnebago, Chippewa, and Ottawa, immediately besieged and captured Mackinac.